israeljrs/react-todo/README.md

 ### To run the project

-Clone this repository and cd into root project and type `npm start` to run the server.
+Clone this repository and cd into root project and type `yarn start` to run the server.

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.